knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/switch-branches.md

 title: SwitchBranches
 ---

 Uses the name of the currently selected issue to checkout an existing or create a new branch for development.
-If an existing branch is not found, the user will be prompted to select an existing local branch to base the new branch off of.
-Remote branches are not shown.
+If an existing branch isn't found,
+Knope will prompt the user to select an existing local branch to base the new branch off of.
+Remote branches aren't shown.

 ## Errors

 This step fails if any of the following are true.

-1. An issue was not previously selected in this workflow using [`SelectJiraIssue`] or [`SelectGitHubIssue`].
+1. An issue wasn't yet selected in this workflow using [`SelectJiraIssue`] or [`SelectGitHubIssue`].
-1. Current directory is not a Git repository
+2. Current directory isn't a Git repository
-1. There is uncommitted work on the current branch.
+3. There are uncommitted changes on the current branch.
 You must manually stash or commit any changes before performing this step.

 ## Example